Canada-Myanmar relations

 Humanitarian assistance

-Canada's humanitarian assistance is provided on the basis of need and in line with humanitarian principles.
-Since 2017, Canada has provided more than $65 million in gender-responsive humanitarian assistance to help address the needs of the most vulnerable and crisis-affected people in Myanmar, including the Rohingya people.
+Canada's humanitarian assistance is provided on the basis of needs of the most vulnerable and crisis-affected people in Myanmar, including the Rohingya people, and in line with humanitarian principles.

 Canada supports gender-responsive humanitarian assistance that addresses the specific needs of vulnerable populations, including women and girls.
-Examples of how this programming in Myanmar has helped meet the needs of women and girls include support for:
+Here are examples of how this programming in Myanmar has helped meet the needs of women and girls include support for:

 Trade relations

 On April 13, 2021, Canada issued an advisory on doing business with Myanmar-related entities.
-The Government of Canada expects Canadian companies active abroad, in any market or country, to respect human rights, operate lawfully, conduct their activities in a responsible manner and adopt voluntary best practices and internationally respected guidelines.
+The advisory remains in effect and states that the Government of Canada expects Canadian companies active abroad, in any market or country, to respect human rights, operate lawfully, conduct their activities in a responsible manner, and adopt voluntary best practices and internationally respected guidelines.
 It is recommended that persons engaging in activities involving Myanmar conduct robust due diligence to ensure compliance with Canadian legislation and regulations, including with respect to export controls and sanctions measures, in consultation with private legal counsel as appropriate.